yongaifadian1/MNV-17/README.md

 This demonstrates that the model learned **universal NV vocalization patterns** rather than merely fitting specific speakers' habits, showcasing excellent cross-speaker generalization.

+#### Out-of-Domain & Cross-Language Generalization

+Two new folders, `audio_samples/out_of_domain/` and `audio_samples/cross_language/`, provide evidence that the Qwen2.5-Omni fine-tuned on MNV-17:

+1. **Handles domain shift**: Remains robust when background noise, storytelling style, and acoustic conditions differ from the training corpus.
+2. **Transfers across languages**: Inserts the right NV tags even in mixed Mandarin-English or fully English utterances.

+> All clips are playable on the Demo page (link above) and reside locally under the two folders for offline inspection.

 ### Model Performance

 According to our [paper](https://arxiv.org/abs/2509.18196) experimental results: